Dogs have a weird habit of putting random items in their mouths.

 Reason 2: Separation Anxiety

 Separation anxiety has been connected to self-harm.
 Like the last situation, this attitude is exhibited in some of the dogs.
-Mostly to those, who are overly dependent on their human companions.
+Mainly to those, who are overly dependent on their human companions.

 Devouring long periods alone, apart from their owner, may lead to separation anxiety.